 There are various ways to treat belly piercing scars.
 Some of them are mentioned below;

-Non-invasive method of treatment includes the application of a topical scar cream to the scarred area as per directions of the manufacturer’s.
+A non-invasive method of treatment includes the application of a topical scar cream to the scarred area as per the directions of the manufacturer.
 It is advised to use silicone-based gel creams especially for individuals who are predisposed to developing heavy scarring (keloids).
 Silicone cream can reduce size and pain in developing scars.
 Make sure you clean the wound and wash it accordingly before applying an even layer of cream.
 Once that is done, dressing can be applied to keep the cream effective.

-A more traditional approach to scar revision is having a surgery that fixes up the unevenly scarred wound.
-A plastic surgeon can easily perform the surgery on his operating table and would remove the scar, rejoining the leftover skin with dis-solvable sutures or surgical glue.
-Even surgery can leave a scar but with proper surgery, careful administration of creams and medicines, the scarring would be minimal and a lot more even.
+A more traditional approach to scar revision is having surgery that fixes up the unevenly scarred wound.
+A plastic surgeon can easily perform the surgery on his operating table and would remove the scar, rejoining the leftover skin with dissolvable sutures or surgical glue.
+Even surgery can leave a scar but with proper surgery, careful administration of creams, and medicines, the scarring would be minimal and a lot more even.

 The Bottom Line

 Every person and every scar is unique which makes a pre-treatment appointment highly necessary.
-It is essential to consult with a doctor before opting for a treatment because only after examining your skin condition and scar type, he will be able to suggest you the best treatment.
-Dubai Cosmetic Surgery® is one of the most reputable clinic in the UAE that is offering all kinds of scar removal treatments.
+It is essential to consult with a doctor before opting for treatment because only after examining your skin condition and scar type, he will be able to suggest you the best treatment.
+Dubai Cosmetic Surgery Clinic is one of the most reputable clinics in the UAE that is offering all kinds of scar removal treatments.

 Book your appointment today for scar removal simply by sending in the short form for a free consultation where you can discuss your concerns and options with one of our experts right away!